Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 If you're not sure the insurance add-on is right for you, here are other options worth exploring:

 • AAA or Motor Club Memberships — Best for frequent travelers or those wanting driver-based (not vehicle-based) coverage.
-AAA Classic starts around $65/year; Plus tier around $100+/year with 100-mile towing.
+Classic starts around $65/year by region; Plus covers up to 100-mile towing and includes fuel costs.
+Other options include Good Sam (great for RV owners, starting ~$65–$100/year) and Better World Club (eco-focused, also covers bicycles).

 • Vehicle Manufacturer Programs — New cars often come with complimentary roadside assistance for 2–4 years as part of the bumper-to-bumper warranty.
-Check your owner's manual.
+Check your owner's manual or contact your dealer to confirm what's included.

 Smart Savings Made Simple!